Visit Moscow Metro

 Unfortunately, it was not possible to determine exactly how to look at the general cargo scheme during the period 1937-1953.

 Subsequently, the design of the scheme changed very slightly.
 The changes referred only to the launch of new sites.
 In 1958, the lines of the diagrams are shown in different colors.
-It is this color solution that has come to pass unchanged to this day.
-It should be noted that in all cities the meters of the former USSR, the first line will always be indicated by a red color, the second – blue (sometimes green), and third, respectively, in green or blue.
+That color solution is kept unchanged to this day.
+All cities the meters of the former USSR, the first line is indicated by a red color, the second – blue (sometimes green), and third, accordingly, in green or blue.

 Since 1979, a new outline of lines appears in the carriages.
 Now the annular line represents two semicircles connected by vertical straight lines.
 The lines become softer again.